nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 #### Language Definition

 Suppliers are required to identify the primary language of each content document using the `xml:lang` and `lang` attributes.
-On how to tag language change within a document, see section [Language Tagging](#language-tagging).
+On how to tag language change within a document, see section [3.4.15 Language Tagging](#language-tagging).

 Unless the Ordering Agency requests otherwise, language should be coded using values from the [IANA registry of valid language codes](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry).